Hidden-Histories/Public-Resources/documentation/BestPractices.md

   - It might be so far away that you can't see it.
   - Did you remember to zero it in Unity?
 If not, it might be somewhere else than where you thought it would be!

+### porPOIse troubleshooting

+- If ARpoise can't find your asset bundle, make sure:
+ - You named the asset bundle name correctly (Android: just the name; iOS: the same name but with an "i" on the end).
+ - You have uploaded asset bundles for both Android and iOS.
+ - You spelled the name of the asset bundle URL correctly in porPOIse (without "http://", your account not the Hidden Histories ExampleLayer account, the Android version of the name e.g. without the "i" ...)
+ - You spelled the name of the prefab correctly - check the manifest file!

+ - The POI is not in the right place:
+  - Did you zero the assets in Unity?
+  - Are you using absolute GPS position, in which you place the POI exactly at the GPS position your want?
+  - Or are you using relative position, in which the POI is at an x,y,z offset from where the user is standing?